ritishpaul/ritish_blog/_posts/2020-07-21-First-Blog-Post.markdown

 #### Markdown

-Markdown is a lightweight markup language that is creating rich text using a plain text editor.
+Markdown is a lightweight markup language that creates rich text using a plain text editor.
 It is the language that I am currently using to communicate these words to you.
-It is fairly easy to understand and with a syntax cheat sheet you can know the majority of it in no time.
+It is fairly easy to understand and with a document that has all of its syntax, you can know the majority of it in no time.
 Perfect for a blog!

 ## Reflection

 After the site was finished and I could begin writing my posts, I began thinking of my ideation.
-Specifically , I thought of how I was able to put forth my idea into something tangable like this site.
+Specifically, I thought of how I was able to put forth my idea into something tangable like this site.
 I learned a great deal by creating this website.
 For example Ruby, Jekyll, GitHub, Git, and Markdown.
-But most importantly I began appreciating the field engineering more.
+But most importantly I began appreciating the field of engineering more.
-The aspect of creating something and the process of planning is something that exhilirates me more than anything.
+The aspect of creating a project and the process of planning it, is something that exhilirates me more than anything.
 As a result, I hope you expect more blog posts that are about tech-related projects that I have created.
 This will be the crux of this site.